Dog Websites With Entertaining Photos and Interesting Facts

 Daily Photo Websites for Dog Lovers

 There are some very useful websites for dog lovers on the Internet.
 Most of these sites describe the different types of dogs and tell people how to take care of their pets.
 The primary purpose of the websites is to educate dog owners, although they often try to entertain people as well.

 I enjoy visiting the informational dog websites and learning new things, but there is another type of dog site that I also like to visit—the daily photo site.
-The main purpose of daily photo sites is very often to entertain visitors with funny or cute dog photos submitted by visitors.
-New photos are generally added every day or on a frequent basis.
+The main purpose of daily photo sites is often to entertain visitors with funny or cute dog photos, some of which are submitted by visitors.
+New photos (or photos that are new for a particular visitor) are available every day.
 Clever or interesting captions, comments, or descriptions are often added to the photos.
 Some sites have added value in the form of useful information for dog lovers.